rawlabs-academy/materi-bootcamp/materi-java/11-java-generic.md

 ---
 ## Task - **Array Unique**
-Create a method to identify the unique value between 2 array of different type using single generic method.
+Create a method to identify the unique value between 2 array of different type using single **generic method**.

 **Test Case :**
 - Input : `[1, 2, 3, 4]` and `[1, 3, 5, 10, 16]`